State Estimation with Model Reduction and Shape Variability. Application to biomedical problems: Multi-Domain State Estimation: Problem Setting

-The minimizer is unique as soon as $n\leq m$ and $\beta(\Vn(\Omega),\Wm(\Omega))>0$, which is an assumption to which we adhere in the following.
+The minimizer of \eqref{eq:pbdw-algo} is unique as soon as $n\leq m$ and $\beta(\Vn(\Omega),\Wm(\Omega))>0$, which is an assumption to which we adhere in the following.
 In practice, solving problem \eqref{eq:pbdw-algo} boils down to solving a linear least squares minimization problem.
 We refer, e.g., to \cite[Appendix A]{GLM2021} for details on how to compute it in practice.
-For any pair of closed subspaces $(E,F)$ of $V$, $\beta(E, F)$ is defined as